fiatinsight/synapse_content/README.md

     $ gem install fiat_publication

+If you want to handle nested forms, you'll need to install the (Cocoon)[https://github.com/nathanvda/cocoon] gem in your main app.
+(Note: Cocoon might eventually be brought into this gem as a dependency.)

 ## Dependencies

 The gem is designed to supply minimally formatted output so that you can influence designs within your main application.
 It requires [simple_form](https://github.com/plataformatec/simple_form), [trix-rails](https://github.com/kylefox/trix), and that you've set up Active Storage in your main app.
 It also requires a `Tokenable` concern for models to handle tokenization.
 It assumes (but doesn't require) that you're using Bootstrap and [fiat_ui](https://github.com/fiatinsight/fiat_ui).